bgaines36/Gaines-Wordpress/README.md

 # Gaines-Wordpress

-Im doing this show i can install a wordpress website inside a docker container and deploy using jenkins
+Im doing this to show I can install a wordpress website inside a docker container and deploy using jenkins.